bmann/bmcgarden/_posts/blog/2021-02-13-drop-in-audio.md

 I didn't mention [@TwitterSpaces](https://twitter.com/TwitterSpaces), audio chat being built into Twitter directly.
 I think it will do well, and I'm much more likely to use it, since I think of Twitter as a platform native to the web (as opposed to mobile app).
 What will they do to add APIs & make it open & programmable?

 _Fun fact: this was the first blog post that started out as handwritten pages on my new [[reMarkable]] paper tablet_

+---

+_Update 2021-02-22:_ The Decentralized Open Networks talk is being re-scheduled to March 3rd.
+Links and registration above are all correct, just changed the date and added Simona as co-host.
+I also found [[Jam]] which very directly calls itself an open source alternative.